-Dr. Setya and Dr. Hirst use surgical magnification eyeglasses (known as surgical loupes) for a detailed view of small areas while giving treatment.
+Dr. Setya, Dr. Hirst, and Dr. Bergman use surgical magnification eyeglasses (known as surgical loupes) for a detailed view of small areas while giving treatment.

-Dr. Setya and Dr. Hirst use a dental CO2 laser as a surgical device to gently cut gum and other soft tissues in the mouth.
+Dr. Setya, Dr. Hirst, and Dr. Bergman use a dental CO2 laser as a surgical device to gently cut gum and other soft tissues in the mouth.
 The laser is also used in gum disease treatment to kill bacteria and stimulate the reattachment of the gums to the teeth.
 Our dental laser is far less invasive than standard surgical instruments.